 - NUMBER_THREADS: the number of computer threads that will be used in the calculation.
 We recommend that the number does not exceed the number of computing cores available in your system. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the reference is the same as the one used in the mapping stage. - DEDUPED_BAM: the location of the input BAM file. - TMP_VARIANT_VCF: the location and filename of the variant calling output of DNAscope.
-This is a temporary file.

-- VARIANT_VCF: the location and filename of the variant calling output.
+You should make sure that the reference is the same as the one used in the mapping stage. - DEDUPED_BAM: the location of the input BAM file. - TMP_VARIANT_VCF: the location and filename of the variant calling output file from DNAscope, which includes the BND information.
+This is a temporary file when calling structural variants. - STRUCTURAL_VARIANT_VCF: the location and filename of the variant calling output file containing the structural variants.
 A corresponding index file will be created.
-The tool will output a compressed file by using .gz extension. - ML_MODEL: the location of the machine learning model file.
-In the DNAscope command the model will be used to determine the settings used in variant calling.
+The tool will output a compressed file by using .gz extension.